 Extensive public outreach and consultation was performed during the fall of 2019 and spring of 2020 to inform and seek input from Yukon River fishermen and stakeholders through the various State, Federal, and stakeholder organizations.
 On May 12, a preseason planning teleconference lead by YRDFA was held that brought together representatives from most Alaskan Yukon River communities to discuss the run outlook and management options.
-The fourteenth weekly YRDFA teleconference was held on August 4.
-Fishermen throughout the Yukon River indicated they had mostly stopped fishing.
-Many had shifted to berry picking and other subsistence activities.
-Fishermen were disappointed in the performance of the run.
+The fifteenth weekly YRDFA teleconference was held on August 18.
+Reports were similar to the previous week in that fishermen throughout the Yukon River indicated they had mostly stopped fishing.
+Many had shifted to hunting and other subsistence activities.
+Fishermen were disappointed in the performance of the run, but most seemed understanding of the need for the closures.
 Managers will continue to seek input from fishermen through the fall season during the weekly YRDFA teleconferences and other discussions.
 Assessment project and management updates will continue to be given on the YRDFA weekly teleconferences each Tuesday at 1:00 pm at the following number: 1-800-315-6338, Passcode: 98566#.
 Fishermen are encouraged to continue their participation and the managers thank them for their informative reports to date.